zuri-training/Proj-T_C_GEN__Team-77/README.md

 ## Usage
  * Visit the website
  * Surf through basic infromation
- * Sign up
+ * Enter details on the sign up page to register
- * Fill registration details
- * Verify email address
- * Proceed to KYC verification
+ * Proceed to sign in page after authentification
- * Submit required verification documents
- * Get verified
  * Log in
- * Edit profile
+ * Edit account settings
  * Full CRUD priviledge

 ## Project Status
 Project is : *in progress*